Japan sees first uptick in inflation in nearly a year amid rise in energy prices | The Japan Times

 The government’s bid to kick-start growth — a blend of massive monetary easing, government spending and red-tape slashing dubbed Abenomics — stoked a stock market rally, weakened the yen and fattened corporate profits, but growth in the wider economy remains fragile.

-The Bank of Japan has blamed external factors, including weak energy prices, for its failure to achieve a promised two percent inflation target.
+The Bank of Japan has blamed external factors, including weak energy prices, for its failure to achieve a promised 2 percent inflation target.

 Japan’s central bank, which holds a policy meeting this month, now expects to hit its price target by March 2019 — four years later than planned.